Jayden Stockley: AFC Bournemouth

 On 30 August 2011, he scored a brace after coming off the bench in a 4–1 win over Hereford United in a Football League Trophy fixture at Dean Court.
 On 4 November, Stockley joined League Two club Accrington Stanley on an initial one-month loan deal.
 He debuted for the Reds the following day in a 2–1 win over Bristol Rovers at the Crown Ground.
 He scored his first Football League goal in a 1–1 draw at Macclesfield Town on 19 November.
-He returned to Bournemouth on 9 January, having made ten appearances and scoring three goals.
+He returned to Bournemouth on 9 January, having made ten appearances and scored three goals.
 In 2019, he said that Accrington was one of his best loan spells and that "John Coleman and his No.2 Jimmy Bell were great with me".
 He joined Aldershot Town for a light training session with the prospect of joining the club on loan, though no move materialised.
 He played what turned out to be his last game for Bournemouth in Lee Bradbury's final game as manager in March 2012.

 Stockley was demoted to the Development squad at Bournemouth by short-lived manager Paul Groves.
 Eddie Howe returned him to the first-team squad after returning as manager in October 2012.
 On 14 November, having not featured for the Cherries in eight months, he joined Conference National side Woking on loan until January 2013.
 His loan was extended until the end of the 2012–13 season.
 He was reported to be "blossoming under Garry Hill" after hitting a 25 yd volley in a 1–1 draw at Braintree Town on 19 March.
 He totalled 14 goals in 29 games during his spell at the Kingfield Stadium.

 On 2 September 2013, he was loaned to Leyton Orient for a month, where manager Russell Slade was looking to add depth behind the strike partnership of Kevin Lisbie and Dave Mooney.
 After making five appearances in all competitions for Orient, he had his loan extended until 4 January.
 However, he played less than an hour of League One football in his eight substitute appearances for the O's, though he did score a goal against Notts County at Brisbane Road.
 Bournemouth recalled him on 28 November and sent him on loan to Torquay United, who would be managed by his former coach at Bournemouth, Chris Hargreaves, after the sacking of Alan Knill.
 The loan was curtailed after three substitute appearances due to injury, though was resumed for a further month on 9 January.
 He scored his first goal for the club two days later to give Hargreaves his first win as manager, a 2–0 victory at AFC Wimbledon.
 The Gulls struggled for goals, however, and remained at the bottom of the Football League.
 On 5 April, he was sent off for elbowing Scunthorpe United defender David Mirfin.
 At the end of the season, he signed a new 12-month contract with Bournemouth, and Howe said it would be a "big year" for the player.